by Orysia Khimiak – Aug 4, 2022 7:39:19 AM • 8 min

 Friends often make fun of me that no matter how I change my job, I would somehow have a sound-related job.
 Of course, there were first jobs.
 I have worked as a cashier, and a lifeguard and shoveled the snow for money.
 At the same time, though, I wrote music and became a sound engineer in an animation studio that produced animations for YouTube.

 There were times when I had to work part-time, because sound work is not in high demand in Ukraine.
 It was mostly freelance work, but most of the jobs were related to music and sound production.
-Later I started editing audio courses for a platform that was similar to Spotify, but for educational courses.
+Later I started editing audio courses for a platform that was similar to Spotify, but for educational courses, involving synthetic media

 Photo by Galyna Balabanova